SonarSource/sonar-cayc-stats-plugin/README.md

 # sonar-cayc-stats-plugin

-SonarQube plugin showcasing the Clean As You Code approach to development
+SonarQube plugin showcasing the Clean as You Code approach to development

 ## Building